scttcper/ngx-toastr/README.md

 export interface ActiveToast {
   /** Your Toast ID.
 Use this to close it individually */
   toastId: number;
+  /** the title of your toast.
+Stored to prevent duplicates if includeTitleDuplicates set */
+  title: string
   /** the message of your toast.
 Stored to prevent duplicates */
   message: string;
   /** a reference to the component see portal.ts */